mapbox/mbgl-ci-images/README.md

 ### Adding a new image

-When you want to add a new image, e.g. a new compiler version or a new Android NDK version, duplicate an existing file in the `images` directory, annd change it to suit your needs.
+When you want to add a new image, e.g. a new compiler version or a new Android NDK version, duplicate an existing file in the `images` directory, and change it to suit your needs.
 There's usually no need to keep previous versions of e.g. the Android NDK around.
 Legacy branches of mapbox-gl-native will use legacy Docker images that contain the legacy NDKs.

+### Updating a new image

+When you want to update an existing image, e.g. update dependencies, new feature, edit an existing file in the `images` directory, and change it to suit your needs.
+If the image you're modifying serves as a base for other images you also need to build the derived images, for example [PR#88](https://github.com/mapbox/mbgl-ci-images/pull/88).

 ### Workflow